manubre98/SpotifyFeatures_RapPredictor/README.md

-# SpotifyFeatures_RapPredictor
+# SpotifyFeatures_RapPredictor (June 2020)
-Project in R for the "Inferential Statistics" course aimed at predicting if a song is Rap or not through its Spotify features Evolution of the musical tastes in Italy.
+Project in R for the "Inferential Statistics" course in June 2020 aimed at predicting if a song is Rap or not through its Spotify features
+Evolution of the musical tastes in Italy.
 An analysis of the changes in the last 10 years of the yearly top 100 hits.